vyshakgirish/Care_Corner/README.md

 🔹 Description

-The system recommends hospitals located in Mysore based on disease type.
+The system recommends hospitals located in Kattankalathur based on disease type.

 🔹 Dataset Used

-mysore_hospitals.csv
+hospitals.csv
 Contains:

 Hospital name